LAST UPDATED: March 16, 2021

 As with other car brands, not all Renegade models are built to the same exacting standards.
 Here’s a quick rundown of problematic Renegade offerings, including the issues, customer complaints, and repair costs that will help you make the best decision when purchasing your next car.

-“Problem 7 of 12: Just before a year was up, so approximately 52K miles on the odometer, the car cut out on the way home from work.
+Customer complaint: “Problem 7 of 12: Just before a year was up, so approximately 52,000 miles on the odometer, the car cut out on the way home from work.
 The check engine light was on.
-I called the dealership, they said if it was a steady light, it was probably ok to drive it to them (not so, if it was blinking).
+I called the dealership.
+They said if it was a steady light, it was probably OK to drive it to them (and not so, if it was blinking).
 It was steady, and I drove home.
 First thing in the morning, I drive to my local Goodyear shop where I have a credit card.
 The dealership had me convinced that nothing was covered ever again, so why even take the car that far away, and If I have to pay for this, at least I can finance it.
 The Goodyear shop said that it never had a known code and reset the check engine light.

-“However, they stated that it was a “Permanent Code” so the dealership should still be able to see what was wrong.
-I got it to the dealership within the hour and they couldn’t find anything wrong.
-Code was gone, so nothing they can do.”
+“However, they stated that it was a 'permanent code,' so the dealership should still be able to see what was wrong.
+I got it to the dealership within the hour ,and they couldn’t find anything wrong.
+Code was gone, so there was nothing they can do.”

-“In December 2018 I purchased the car with 50,000 miles.
-Ever since, I have had repeated problems with the transmission not shifting properly on a intermittent basis.
-I purchased the car in Virginia and asked Jeep dealers in Arizona and Las Vegas, Nevada about the problem.
-No Recommendations.
+Customer complaint: “In December 2018 I purchased the car with 50,000 miles.
+Ever since, I have had repeated problems with the transmission not shifting properly on an intermittent basis.
+I purchased the car in Virginia and asked Jeep dealers in Arizona and Las Vegas, Nevada, about the problem.
+No recommendations.
 The repair history now reflects complaints of issue.
-It has come to my attention, after the fact, that this DFH-9Speed 948TE Automatic Transmission has been cited in an amended class action lawsuit with The Chrysler Group LLC, which is now known as FCA US LLC.
+It has come to my attention, after the fact, that this DFH-9Speed 948TE automatic transmission has been cited in an amended class-action lawsuit with The Chrysler Group, which is now known as FCA.

 “In November 2015 there was a settlement, but a vehicle purchased a month later is not part of the settlement.
-I now have over 95,702 miles on the car.
+I now have more than 95,702 miles on the car.
 The transmission software has been updated in April and May 2020.
-I have driven over a thousand miles since and the transmission continue to hesitate between gears on a random basis.
+I have driven more than a thousand miles since, and the transmission continues to hesitate between gears on a random basis.
 I should not have to tolerate the intermittent hesitating when accelerating from stop.
-I want buy back credit or an extended warranty on this transmission offered in November 2018.”
+I want buy-back credit or an extended warranty on this transmission offered in November 2018.”

 JD Power Consumer Reliability Score